Get Ahead of Prostate Problems — 5 Proven Methods to Safeguard Your Health

 Formulated by Integrative Medicine Expert and best-selling author Isaac Eliaz, MD, this trusted prostate support supplement is backed by research for enhancing prostate health and aging for men.

 One of the most powerful therapies for prostate health is PectaSol, an extensively researched form of modified citrus pectin (MCP).
-In fact, a new study published in Nutrients revealed that a whopping 90 percent of participants experienced prostate health benefits after taking PectaSol for 18 months.
+In fact, a new study published in Nutrients revealed that a whopping 90% of participants experienced prostate health benefits after taking PectaSol for 18 months.
 Sixty-two percent of subjects experienced decreased or stable PSA levels and 85% showed no signs of disease progression in biochemical and scan assessments.
 Notably, no adverse effects or toxicity were seen throughout the study.

 This multi-center, peer-reviewed clinical study is the largest published clinical trial demonstrating that PectaSol is safe and effective as a non-hormonal, oncological nutritional solution to actively support and defend long-term prostate health.*5